NathanH-WasTaken/1800_202530_DTC11/README.md

 - **Nathan Hilario** - BCIT CST Student with a passion for badminton, anime, and valorant.
 Fun fact: I watched 100+ anime, and read 50+ manga/manhwa.
 - **Cedrik** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: loves photography and has wasted alot of money on diffrent gear.
-- **Kyle** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves fishing and working on my car.
+- **Kyle** - BCIT CST Student with a passion for fishing, camping, gaming, and coding.
+Fun fact: I love fishing and working on my car.

 ---

 ## Acknowledgments

-- Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
+- Code snippets were adapted from resources such as [Firebase API References](https://firebase.google.com/docs/reference/js) and [Tailwind](https://tailwindcss.com/).
--
+- Workout images and icons sourced from free-use resources and licensed media where applicable.
+- Thanks to BCIT instructors and classmates for feedback during usability evaluations.

 ---